- Aim to arrive 15 minutes before your appointment.

 - Bring all supporting documentation (originals and copies)

 - If you haven’t paid your visa fee online, you can pay your fees once you get to the centre.

-- Your digital photograph must be taken with full face and without sunglasses or tinted spectacles, or head covering unless it is worn for religious or medical reasons.
+- Your photograph must be taken with full face and without sunglasses or tinted spectacles, or head covering unless it is worn for religious or medical reasons.
 Your face should be clearly visible with no hair across the eyes.

 - Ensure your fingertips are free from any forms of decoration such as mehndi, cuts, abrasions or other markings as these may affect your ability to provide acceptable finger scans.

 If you are applying for a visa on behalf of a child under 12 years old, they don’t have to visit visa application centre as they don’t have to provide their fingerprint information.

 - Children under 18 years old need to be accompanied by an adult and this cannot be a member of VFS Global staff.

 - If you miss your appointment on the scheduled day, you will need to book a new appointment after 24 hours from your original appointment date.

 - Without biometrics information, your visa application will not be processed.